-The Honors Thesis Chair must be tenured or tenure-eligible faculty at UCF.
-Non-tenure-track faculty must possess a terminal degree in their discipline, hold a continuing, renewable contract at UCF and be a subject matter expert in the discipline in which the student intends to write a thesis.
+The Honors Thesis Chair must be tenured or tenure-track (titles: Assistant/Associate/Full Professor) or have an appointment as Lecturer in the Department/School in which the thesis discipline is housed.
+Non-tenure-track faculty must possess a terminal degree in their discipline and be a subject matter expert in the discipline in which the student intends to write a thesis.

 Exceptions may apply to students from departments or colleges with specific agreements with the Burnett Honors College.